 07 Jan Presenting your deals

-Presenting lending opportunities can sometimes be challenging due to the complex nature of the property market and it is very important for brokers and borrowers to understand what to include in their deal summary.
+Presenting your deals and lending opportunities can sometimes be challenging due to the complex nature of the property market and it is very important for brokers and borrowers to understand what to include in their deal summary.
 Furthermore, due to a lender’s size, structure, management team, processes, source of funding, etc, it can have a range of requirements around how deals are presented, which can often become confusing.
 For us at Avamore, we like to know as much information as possible in the first instance so that the credit team is able to make an informed decision and the deal has the best chance of reaching completion.
 There is however a danger of sharing too much at the outset which can confuse the lender, particularly when it is not packaged or presented correctly.

 So, what does Avamore need to know?
 We have put together a list of some of the details we would need to assess a bridge or development deal.
 There are specific points which are needed only for development in addition to the below and this will be covered later in the series.
 We hope that borrowers and brokers can use it as a tool to complement their initial due diligence process.